-• DELETE THIS FROM THE FINAL DOCUMENT Note.
-The zoning section for the 2016-2018 plans used to group all of the "County Special Purpose Zoning" layers together under one sub-heading.
-Now the county-level zoning layers are separated out.
-County General Zoning: Layer Status LINE 1.
-Select one of the options below and paste it in Layer Status: Not administered by county.
-This means the COUNTY does not administer a general zoning ordinance (although some municipalities within it might) some municipalities within it might). ► Then delete the Custodian/Maintenance/Standards sections below.
-Administered by county but not in GIS format.
-This means the COUNTY does administer a general zoning ordinance, but does not have a GIS representation of the boundaries.
-Then delete the Custodian/Maintenance/Standards sections below.
-The County does maintain a GIS representation of county general zoning boundaries.
+County General Zoning: Layer Status

+- -- Not administered by county. - This means the COUNTY does not administer a general zoning ordinance (although some municipalities within it might). - ▶ Then delete the Custodian/Maintenance/Standards sections below. - -- Administered by county but not in GIS format.
+This means the COUNTY does administer a general zoning ordinance, but does not have a GIS representation of the boundaries. - ▶ Then delete the Custodian/Maintenance/Standards sections below. - The County does maintain a GIS representation of county general zoning boundaries.
 Proceed to describe Layer Status, and complete Custodian/Maintenance/Standards.